 Essentially, the post urges us to be mindful of the child’s thought process, emotions, and coping strategies this time of year.

 Below, you’ll find a printable Deep breathing Christmas tree printable that kids can use to support regulation needs.
+It offers relaxation breathing as a sensory tool.

 Print off the sheet and trace along the arrows as the user breathes deeply in and out.
 This calm and centering visual tracking paired with deep breathing can help the user to focus with mindful breathing.